 If you want your estate to be dealt with according to your wishes after your death, making a Will is essential.
 Below we’ve outlined some common questions and misconceptions about Wills.

 If you’d like to get started straight away, head to our online service to draft your Will.
-Or if you want to talk to someone in more detail, contact us on 0370 1500 100 for a free consultation.
+Or if you want to talk to someone in more detail, contact us on 0370 1500 100.

 You can also use our online enquiry form and we’ll call you back.